 Interestingly, while we are never directly told that such a vast, economic project is underway, we are allowed to discuss the collateral impact of the operation.
 Such as rising inflation, deepening poverty, increasing job losses, alarming rural distress, continual currency depreciation, and perpetual administrative failure.

 Unfortunately for dedicated followers and fanatics of mainstream news, India’s popular press doesn’t or can’t make any effort to blow the whistle on what’s happening with our economy.
-Instead, the mainstream media helps those behind the project by keeping the public distracted with shallow and irrelevant news.
+Instead, the mainstream media helps those behind the neocolonialism project by keeping the public distracted with shallow and irrelevant news.

 They report the fallout of this economic recolonisation as naïve, unconnected events.
 Hence, you are unable to connect the dots and see the larger picture.
 Why does the mainstream media play this negative role in the lives of its audiences?
 Because it is on their side, not on your side.
 The mainstream press survives on the money it gets from the foreign corporate players in the form of advertisements, advertorials, tie-ups, endowments, and partial or full ownership.

 The point is, the dark days of the British East India Company are here again.
 The East India Company left us long back, shortly after the uprising of 1857.
 But modern-day East India Companies have landed back in India.
 They have their boots on the ground.
 Yet again.
 Colonialism isn’t gone.
 It’s back as neocolonialism.

-Overt vs. covert operation
+Overt vs. covert neocolonialism

 It was a case of overt colonisation back then.
 What is unfolding now is covert recolonisation.
 Only the pages of the calendar have changed.